-You could create a niche in financial advice for beginners, health and lifestyle, and DIY renovations – the options are endless.
+You could niche in financial advice for beginners, health and lifestyle, DIY renovations – the options are endless.

 Consider what topic you could write about, for years, with relative ease.
 Jumping on the latest hot ‘niche’ to make some coin isn’t usually the answer.

-People can sense your authenticity in your writing, so make it something important to you.
+People can sense your authenticity in your writing, too, so make it something important to you.

 Ah, the travel blog.

 Like any blog, travel blogs can earn from just a little bit of pocket money to 5 figures a month so that you can quit your dull day job.

 One of the reported top earners is Nomadic Matt, who earns at least $50k per month.

 His blog posts help people travel smarter, cheaper, and longer – who doesn’t want that?
 He has nailed his niche, and there is a significant interest in traveling as Matt teaches it.

 He has also written travel guides – another source of income on his blog site.

 She has over 20,000 email subscribers and reportedly makes about $4,000- $5,000 per month.